Warning: Aboriginal and Torres Strait Islander viewers are warned that this website may contain images and voices of deceased persons.

 Did you know we recognise 12 seasons rather than four – one for every month of the year.

 Wujal Wujal has a tropical climate all year round with an average temperature between 23°C and 30°C.

-Wujal Wujal is a beautiful place to stay and visit, but it's important to know we have wet, dry, fire and cyclones in our region.
+Wujal Wujal is a beautiful place to stay and visit, but it's important to know the various seasonal conditions in our region.

 The town and surrounding communities can be inaccessible due to flooding in the wet season.

 The winter months are the dry season in North Queensland.
 The weather is usually warm to hot during the day, but be prepared for some cool nights.

 There is a greater risk of bush fires during the fire season in the hottest months of the year.

 Storms and tropical cyclones are most likely to occur in the warm, tropical months of summer.